dhruv-pratap/pandoc_resume/markdown/resume.md

 ----

->  Seeking a quality environment where my knowledge and experience
+>   Seeking a challenge in an engineering environment where my skills,
->  can be shared and enriched.
+>   knowledge and prior experience will aid an organization in
+>   transformation.

 ----